Daingean: Tourism

 The Grand Canal, which links Dublin and the River Shannon, passes through the village.
 The village has an 18-hole golf course, Castle Barna Golf Club.
 Daingean is also home to Grand Canal Adventures who provide kayaking, water zorbing, bicycle hire and other water sports and leisure activities on the canal.

 Cultural events

 The Daingean Homecoming Festival is a week-long event hosted at the beginning of each August.
 The festival includes a raft race on the Grand Canal, a parade, traditional threshing, a karaoke competition and a children's day.
 During the Daingean Homecoming Festival, a "festival queen" is selected by a panel of judges.
-On the Friday night of the festival, the Tullamore Harriers Athletic Club organise a 5 km road race.
-This race makes four loops of the town on a circuit including Main Street, Church Street, Canal View, and Circular Road.
+On the Friday night of the festival, the Tullamore Harriers Athletic Club organise a 5 km road race which makes four loops of the town.
 The race has previously seen over 100 runners taking part.

 Transport

 The regional R402 road forms the principal street of Daingean known as Main Street.
 This road links Enfield, Edenderry, Daingean, Ballinagar and (through the R420) Tullamore.

 Daingean is served by a Bus Éireann commuter bus service through route 120.

 The nearest railway station is Tullamore railway station, approximately 17.5 km or 15 to 20 minutes away.